ioggstream/python-course/connexion-101/030-connexion.md

         is always a problem+json.
 ```

+:warning: This is where you reason about goals,
+input and output of your operation: documentation
+is the result of this reasoning!

 ----

-- an identifier, that `connexion` uses to map to the python callable
+- an identifier, that `connexion` uses to map to the python callable (the "operation").

 ```yaml
       operationId: get_status